FDA/open.fda.gov/src/pages/about/introduction/index.md

 ## What does it do?

-OpenFDA provides APIs and [raw download access](https://open.fda.gov/update/openfda-now-allows-direct-downloads-of-data/) to a number of high-value, high priority and scalable structured datasets, including adverse events, drug product labeling, and recall enforcement reports.
+OpenFDA provides APIs and [raw download access](/about/updates/2015_12_23_direct_downloads/) to a number of high-value, high priority and scalable structured datasets, including adverse events, drug product labeling, and recall enforcement reports.

 In May 2015, FDA announced the first openFDA challenge to the developer community.
-For more details regarding that challenge, please see this webpage: [https://open.fda.gov/update/an-open-challenge-to-tap-public-data/](https://open.fda.gov/update/an-open-challenge-to-tap-public-data/).
+For more details regarding that challenge, please see this webpage: [An Open Challenge to Tap Public Data](/about/updates/2015_05_11_an_open_challenge_to_tap_public_data/).

 ## Who made openFDA?